Building Bradford Literature Festival, with Syima Aslam – Interview

 BLF was started in 2014 by Syima and Irna Qureshi.
 The inaugural festival had 968 attendees.
 This year will likely exceed 2025’s record of 187,000, putting them in the same size category as giants like Edinburgh Book Festival and Hay.

-A range of factors get you to this point, not least support from sponsors like Vanquis Banking Group since 2016 and becoming an Arts Council England NPO from 2019.
+A range of factors get you to this point, not least support from a growing range of sponsors and corporate partners, and becoming an Arts Council England NPO from 2019.

 But like all events, success is down to the people behind it and their unique outlook or motives.
 “I am not from the culture sector,” Syima says with a pride rather amusing for someone running one of the region’s cornerstone cultural events.
 She originally worked in investment and finance, and spent 18 months working with Bradford College on marketing strategies.
 She gets data, she studies populations, and she knows Bradford well, giving her a sense of how the city might achieve economic regeneration.
 “The driver for setting [BLF] up didn’t come from a thought like, ‘It’d be really lovely to set up a literary festival’”, she says.
 “It actually came from the fact that the city needed to attract visitors back in.”